 What is personal forgiveness?
 I do not want to hold any grudges, but how do I know if I've forgiven?
 Online I see sites titled with "5 steps to forgive" or "Have you personally forgiven someone?"
 I will not look at those sites.
 This is not a work of oneself but the Holy Spirit.
 I do pray that others, different people, come to the Lord to trust Him and be forgiven in Christ.
 This "forgiveness question" has bothered me for quite a while and I do not know why.
 I have prayed earnestly about this.
 I'm not even sure sometimes what my question is!
 I know that the Lord will settle me.

 If a fellow Christian has sinned against us and confesses that sin to us, we are to forgive (Luke 17:3-4).
 Forgiving other people in general is what God looks for us to do (Matthew 6:12; 18:21-35).
 Jesus warns against withholding forgiveness (Matthew 6:15).

 My question is regarding honoring your parents.
 What do you tell a friend whose parents were verbally and physically (molesting) abusive towards them growing up?
 Should this friend honor her parents now that she is an adult?

 Our Catechism explains that, according to the fourth commandment, “We should fear and love God that we do not dishonor or anger our parents and others in authority, but honor, serve, and obey them, and give them love and respect.”
 That explanation is based on Scripture passages like Exodus 20:12 and Ephesians 6:3.
-The fourth Continued.

 The fourth commandment teaches that God places representatives over us in the areas of the home, the government and the church.
 That arrangement is intended to be for our good.
 It goes without saying that those who represent God in those areas might do well in representing him, or they might fail in representing him accurately.
 Your question indicates that your friend’s parents failed at representing God faithfully.